eagereyes/zipscribble/ReadMe.md

 ## Scripts

-In the data directory, there are two scripts that download and process the data to be ready for rendering.
+There are two scripts that download and process the data to be ready for rendering.

 * `download.sh` downloads the files from geonames.
 It only downloads versions of files that already exist in the directory.
 To get the process started, use `touch` to create some empty files (`US.txt`, `CA.txt`, `DE.txt`, etc.) and then run download.
 The files are refreshed every night on geonames, though it's unclear when the data actually changes.